Samantha-norrie/qnotation-web-app/README.md

 # qnotation-be

 Welcome to the backend repo of QNotation!
+This repo is for the web app version of the app (new version).

+The QNotation paper can be found [here](https://ieeexplore.ieee.org/document/10821137)

-A beta version of the application is set to be released in July.
-The Jupyter Notebook demo version of QNotation can be found at https://github.com/Samantha-norrie/QNotation, and an extended abstract on it can be found at https://www.computer.org/csdl/proceedings-article/qce/2023/432302a373/1SuQKBiBjR6.
+The Jupyter Notebook demo (2023) version of QNotation can be found [here](https://github.com/Samantha-norrie/QNotation).

-The frontend repo for this project can be found at https://github.com/Samantha-norrie/qnotation-fe